 Family and Community

-Chase and his wife, Sarah, live in Mobile along with their son, Charlie.
-They attend Holy Name of Jesus Catholic Church.
+Chase and his wife, Sarah, live in Mobile along with their three kids.
+They attend St. Ignatius Catholic Church.

 - Delta State University (B.A. in Social Science Education)